Almost the Best of Three Worlds: Risk, Consistency and Optional Stopping for the Switch Criterion in Nested Model Selection: Robust null hypothesis tests

 \subsection{Switching with singleton $\cM_0$ is Robust under Optional Stopping}

-The main insight of this section is simply that, just like BFMS, switching can be used as a robust null hypothesis test as well, as long as $\cM_0$ is a singleton: we can view the switch distribution as a model comparison method that outputs odds ratio $r_{\rm sw}(x^n) = p_{B_0}(x^n)/p_{\rm sw,1}(x^n)$.
+The main insight of this section is simply that, just like BFMS, switching can be used as a robust null hypothesis test as well, as long as $\cM_0$ is a singleton: we can view the switch distribution as a model comparison method that outputs odds ratio $r_{\rm sw}(x^n) = p_{B,0}(x^n)/p_{\rm sw,1}(x^n)$.
 Until now, we used it to select model 1 if $r_{\rm sw}(x^n) \leq 1$.
-If instead we fix a significance level $\alpha$ and select model $1$ if $r_{\rm sw}(x^n) \leq \alpha$, then we immediately see, by applying Theorem~\ref{thm:optstopnull} in the same way as for the Bayes factor case, that $r_{\rm sw}$ constitutes a robust null hypothesis test as long as $\cM_0$ is a singleton model.
-Similarly -- at least if the priors involved in the switch criterion are chosen independently of the stopping rule --- just like BFMS, the result $r_{\rm sw}(x^n)$ of model comparison by switching does not depend on the `sampling intentions' of the analyst, thus addressing the two most problematic issues with Neyman-Pearson testing.
+If instead we fix a significance level $\alpha$ and select model $1$ if $r_{\rm sw}(x^n) \leq \alpha$, then we immediately see, by applying Theorem~\ref{thm:optstopnull} in the same way as for the Bayes factor case, that $r_{\rm sw}$ constitutes a robust null hypothesis test as long as $\cM_0$ is a singleton model (of course, if we select ${\cal M}_1$ as soon as $r_{\rm sw}$ outputs $t \leq \alpha$, then $\alpha$ is merely an upper bound on the Type-I error; the actual value might even be lower, as illustrated in the simulations below).
+Similarly -- at least if the priors involved in the switch criterion are chosen independently of the stopping rule --- just like BFMS, the result $r_{\rm sw}(x^n)$ of model comparison by switching does not depend on the `sampling intentions' of the analyst, thus addressing the two most problematic issues with Neyman-Pearson testing --- at least for singleton ${\cal M}_0$.
 Yet, from a frequentist perspective, switching is preferable to BFMS, since it has substantially better power (type-II error) properties.
 As could already be seen from Yang's decomposition (\ref{eq:risk}), there is an intimate connection between Type-II error and the risk rate achieved by any model comparison method.
-Formally, we have the following result, a direct corollary of Theorem~\ref{thm:upperbound} of Appendix~\ref{sec:mainproof}, which is itself a major building block of our main result Theorem~\ref{thm:risk} (plug in $\gamma = \alpha^{-1}$ into (\ref{eq:start}) to get the corollary): \begin{cor} Using the same notations and under the same conditions as Theorem~\ref{thm:risk}, for any $\alpha > 0$, there exist constants $C, C'' > 0$ such that, for every CINECSI subset $M'_1$ of $M_1$, for every sequence $\mu_1^{(1)}, \mu_1^{(2)}, \ldots$ of elements of $M'_1$ with for all $n$, $\inf_{\mu_0 \in M_0} \| \mu_1^{(n)} - \mu_0 \|_2^2 \geq C (\log \log n)/n$, we have
+Formally, we have the following result, a direct corollary of Theorem~\ref{thm:upperbound} of the Appendix, which is itself a major building block of our main result Theorem~\ref{thm:risk} (plug in $\gamma = \alpha^{-1}$ into (\ref{eq:start}) to get the corollary): \begin{corollary} Using the same notations and under the same conditions as Theorem~\ref{thm:risk}, for any $\alpha > 0$, there exist constants $C_1, C_2 > 0$ such that, for every CINECSI subset $M'_1$ of $M_1$, for every sequence $\mu_1^{(1)}, \mu_1^{(2)}, \ldots$ of elements of $M'_1$ with for all $n$, $\inf_{\mu_0 \in M_0} \| \mu_1^{(n)} - \mu_0 \|_2^2 \geq C_1 (\log \log n)/n$, we have